naveenkamineni/Terraform/README.md

+# 🌍 Infrastructure as Code (IaC)
+🔹 What is IaC?

+Infrastructure as Code (IaC) allows you to define and manage cloud infrastructure using code instead of manually configuring resources.
+This makes deployments faster, repeatable, and scalable.

+## Different Types of IaC in Market
+AWS --> CloudFormation
+Azure --> ARM Templates (Azure Resource Manager)
+GCP --> Google Cloud Deployment Manager
+Open Stack ---> Heat Templates

+# 🔹 Then, Why Do We Need Terraform? 🤔
+While each cloud provider has its own IaC tool, they only work within that specific cloud.
+This creates problems when you need to work across multiple providers.

+# ✅ Terraform is a Universal IaC Language!

+Terraform, developed by HashiCorp, is a cloud-agnostic IaC tool that allows you to manage resources across AWS, Azure, GCP, and even on-premises environments using a single configuration language (HCL - HashiCorp Configuration Language).

                                             Terraform = Code ➝ Cloud 🌉
 # Terraform: Automate Your Cloud Infrastructure

 🌍 What is Terraform?
 Terraform is a tool that helps you automate cloud infrastructure (like AWS, Azure, or Google Cloud) using code.
 Instead of clicking buttons on a website to create servers, databases, or networks, you write simple instructions in a file, and Terraform does everything for you!

+# User ---> Terraform ---> CloudProvider ---> Cloud Infrastructure

 📌 Why Use Terraform?